 3. Ensure Active Subscription

-Your keypair in ~/.sui/sui_config/sui.keystore must have an active Surge subscription.
+Your Solana keypair (default ~/.config/solana/id.json or SOLANA_KEYPAIR_PATH) must have an active Surge subscription.
+The Sui keypair only signs Sui transactions.
 Subscribe at explorer.switchboardlabs.xyz/subscriptions.

 4. Run the Examples